tideways/php-xhprof-extension/README.md

 # Tideways XHProf Extension

+Home of the `tideways_xhprof` extension.

+**Looking for `tideways` Extension to report to tideways.io?** [Go here](https://tideways.io/profiler/downloads).

-This extension is a complete rewrite of the original XHProf extension, with a new core datastructure and specifically optimized for PHP 7.
+This PHP extension is a complete, modernized open-source rewrite of the original XHProf extension, with a new core datastructure and specifically optimized for PHP 7.
 The result is an XHProf data-format compatible extension with a much reduced overhead in the critical path that you are profiling.

-The code for this extension is extracted from the Tideways main extension, so that we can still provide the PHP community with a modern open-source successor of the wide-spread XHProf codebase using the "old" xhprof data-format usable by various open-source user interfaces.
+The code for this extension is extracted from the [main Tideways extension](https://tideways.io) as we are moving to a new extension with incompatible data-format.

+We are committed to provide support for this extension and port it to as many platforms as possible.

+**Note:** The public API is not compatible to previous xhprof extensions and forks, as function names are different.
+Only the data format is compatible.

+## About tideways and tideways_xhprof Extensions

+This repository now contains an extension by the name of `tideways_xhprof`, which only contains the XHProf related (Callgraph) Profiler functionality.

+Previously the `tideways` extension contained this functionality together with other functionality used in our Software as a Service.

+If you want to use the SaaS you must fetch the code using precompiled binaries and packages from our [Downloads page](https://tideways.io/profiler/downloads).

+We don't provide new open-source releases of our own Profiler anymore.

 ## Requirements